Francis Beckett: Career

-Beckett studied at Keele University, and co-led the late night review by the university's theatre company whilst there.
+Beckett studied at Keele University, and co-led the late-night revue by the university's theatre company whilst there.
 He is a former press officer of the National Union of Students.
 He was elected president of the National Union of Journalists in 1980, and has also worked as a Labour Party press officer.
 In 1983 he worked for the unsuccessful Labour Party deputy leadership campaign of John Silkin.
 Since 1984 he has been a freelance writer.
 He has written regularly on education for The Guardian, as well as other newspapers, and was education correspondent of the New Statesman for seven years.

 Works

 Beckett's works include journalism, biography, plays and contemporary history.
+He also edited Third Age Matters, the national magazine published by the University of the Third Age.

+Biographies

-He has written a biography of his own father, John Beckett, entitled The Rebel Who Lost His Cause: The Tragedy of John Beckett MP.
+Beckett has written a biography of his own father, John Beckett, entitled The Rebel Who Lost His Cause: The Tragedy of John Beckett MP.
 His father was a Labour MP from 1925 to 1931 and whip of the Independent Labour Party group of MPs.
 He was later chief propagandist for Oswald Mosley's British Union of Fascists and co-founder (with William Joyce) of the National Socialist League.
 He was interned during the Second World War for his fascist activities.
 Peter Catterall, writing in Albion, described the biography as "an act of filial piety" and noted that much of the work is based on John Beckett's own unpublished memoirs.
 Fascist in the Family (2016) returned to update this family history.
-Martin Bright, writing in The Jewish Chronicle described as "part political history, part memoir: an attempt to come to terms with the horror of growing up with a fascist as a father".
+Martin Bright, writing in The Jewish Chronicle, described as "part political history, part memoir: an attempt to come to terms with the horror of growing up with a fascist as a father".

 The subjects of Beckett's other biographical works include: Aneurin Bevan, Clement Attlee, Harold Macmillan, Gordon Brown and Tony Blair.
 He was also editor of the twenty-book series Prime Ministers of the Twentieth Century.
 His biography of Clement Attlee was described by Denis MacShane as a "joy to read", in contrast to other more "ponderous" works on Attlee.
 MacShane also praised how the biography quoted from the poetry that Attlee wrote throughout his life.
-His biography of Attlee was endorsed by Roy Jenkins who was quoted in its publication as saying: "Beckett gets near to the essence of Attlee, and does so in an easy, flowing narrative" wrote Jenkins.
-Beckett's co-authored (with David Hencke) 2004 biography of Tony Blair was considered hostile by Roy Hattersley.
+His biography of Attlee was endorsed by Roy Jenkins who was quoted in its publication as saying: "Beckett gets near to the essence of Attlee, and does so in an easy, flowing narrative".
+Beckett's 2004 biography of Tony Blair, co-authored (with David Hencke, was considered hostile by Roy Hattersley.
 Blair Inc: The Man Behind The Mask, co-written with David Hencke and Nick Kochan, was published in March 2015.
 Beckett has been described as "an Old Labour romantic" by Guardian associate editor Michael White.